websight-io/docs/docs/docs/quick-start/index.md

 ### 1. Create Docker Compose manifest

-Create `docker-compose.yml` file.
-Paste the content below into a text editor and it as a file on your hard drive.
-Name the file docker-compose.yml.
+Paste the content below into a text editor and save it as a file on your hard drive.
+Name the file `docker-compose.yml`.

 ``` yaml title="docker-compose.yml"
 {% include '../../scripts/docker-compose.yml' %}